Artemis l launch scrubbed for second time due to hydrogen fuel leak

 HOW CAN I WATCH THE ARTEMIS 1 LAUNCH?

-In-person: Spectators can to watch the Artemis 1 launch at some of the most popular viewing locations, including Space View Park in Titusville, Jetty Park in Cape Canaveral and along the beaches in Brevard County.
+In-person: When the launch happens, spectators can to watch the Artemis 1 launch at some of the most popular viewing locations, including Space View Park in Titusville, Jetty Park in Cape Canaveral and along the beaches in Brevard County.
 For a complete guide to viewing locations, go HERE.

 FOX Weather contributed to this report.